RuslanTsykaliak/INDEX-PHL/README.md

 * AI-Powered Smart Search and AI Assistant for natural language queries.
 * More detailed resource information pages.
 * Ability for users to submit new resources.
-* Support for more languages.
+* Do-To list for the people who start their lives from scratch
-* Improved UI/UX design.
+* Other Resources

 ## Team